inspiredlabs/inspiredlabs/site/content/advanced/index.md

 ### About Advanced

-[Advanced Animations](http://www.advancedanimations.co.uk/) is a traditional technical drawing office in Cheshire and a particularly inspiring environment.
-With clients such as: **Rolls Royce**, [**Siemens**](https://vimeo.com/124142652), [**Cummins**](http://www.advancedanimations.co.uk/animation/) and many other [household names](https://www.youtube.com/channel/UCUTHkGhyZ6eOvesWGjAczFQ), they have an impressive&nbsp;heritage.
+[Advanced Animations](http://www.advancedanimations.co.uk/) is a traditional technical drawing office offering services **Rolls&nbsp;Royce** and innovators such as:<!-- ,--> [**Siemens**](https://vimeo.com/124142652), [**Cummins**](http://www.advancedanimations.co.uk/animation/) and other  [household names](https://www.youtube.com/channel/UCUTHkGhyZ6eOvesWGjAczFQ).

+Although, their&nbsp;heritage hasn't made them immune to technological&nbsp;progress.

 ### Legacy

-Brought on board specifically to modernise business practices together, we formed the foundation of the company's present business model – providing them a robust ROI, many years later.
+Brought on board specifically to modernise business practices, we formed the foundation of a new business model – providing them a robust ROI years into the&nbsp;future.

 <!--### Preview